 What to see around the city

-On the walls of the church old paintings have survived, with more distinguishable than the one that pictures the Crucifixion.
-Although most of the time the church is closed, you could admire its small interior through an opening in its doorway.
-Just a few meters from the church you see the remains of a watermill.
-It was used by the inhabitants of the nearby villages until recently.
+On the walls of the church, old paintings have survived, with more distinguishable than the one that pictures the Crucifixion.
+Although the church is often closed, you can admire its small interior through an opening in its doorway.
+Just a few metres from the church, you see the remains of a watermill, which the residents of nearby villages once utilised.

 - Leave your car at the small parking area at the end of the road and cross the stone bridge.
-Here you could also follow the trekking route “Lousios Paths”.
-It will lead you to a wonderful walk along Lousios valley and its spectacular Byzantine monasteries.
-Near Agios Andreas church, you can find a sign.
+You can also follow the trekking route “Lousios Paths,” leading to a beautiful walk along Lousios Valley and its spectacular Byzantine monasteries.